8 Credits General Military Courses:

 The relationship between Air Force ROTC and The College of St. Scholastica dates back to 1986.
 Since that time, the academic success of our AFROTC students at St. Scholastica has been outstanding.
 Many AFROTC students have become accomplished leaders in their career fields and in their communities.
 We're convinced AFROTC students from The College of St. Scholastica represent the very best this country has to offer.
 For those of you eligible for AFROTC scholarships, the Air Force wants to free you from your financial worries and allow you to focus on academics and leadership development.
 AFROTC scholarships allow you to excel in all your endeavors at The College of St. Scholastica and be successful after graduation.

 New Air Force ROTC scholarship recipients who are enrolled in or entering The College of St. Scholastica in the fall will receive an additional $1,000 St. Scholastica AFROTC scholarship award from the College.
 Air Force ROTC scholarship recipients also are eligible to compete for additional academic scholarships through the Admissions Office.
 These awards range from $1,000 to $5,000 per year.
 To receive The College of St. Scholastica AFROTC award, students must be full-time students at The College of St. Scholastica, live on campus and must apply for financial aid by March 15 of each year.
-Cadets on Type I or Type II scholarships will be eligible for free on-campus room and board.
+Cadets on Type I or Type II scholarships will have tuition, on-campus housing and an on-campus meal plan fully covered by federal, state and/or institutional financial aid.